FEniCS/governance/governance.md

 An Institutional Partner is free to pursue funding for their work on The Project through any legal means.
-This could involve a non-profit organization raising money from private foundations and donors or a for-profit company building proprietary products and services that leverage Project Software and Services.
+This could involve a non-profit organisation raising money from private foundations and donors or a for-profit company building proprietary products and services that leverage Project Software and Services.
 Funding acquired by Institutional Partners to work on The Project is called Institutional